Held Together, We Survive

 Xander Peer Keller, MS

-Speaker, facilitator, writer, and community builder whose work explores disability, interdependence, and the power of care webs to transform isolation into connection.
+(they/them)Speaker, facilitator, writer, and community builder whose work explores disability, interdependence, and the power of care webs to transform isolation into connection.

 As the founder of Held Together, they create spaces for honest conversation, storytelling, and relationship-building across lines of difference, helping people imagine new ways of caring for and being with one another.